httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 that support using external dictionaries (e.g., Brotli {{RFC7932}} and Zstandard {{RFC8878}}).

+Using a previous version of a file as a dictionary for a newer version enables delivery of a delta-compressed version of the changes, usually resulting in significantly smaller responses than can be achieved by compression alone.

+If several resources share common patterns in their responses then it can be useful to reference an external dictionary that contains those common patterns, effectively compressing them out of the responses.
+Some examples of this are common template HTML for similar pages across a site and common keys and values in API calls.

 This document describes the HTTP headers used for negotiating dictionary usage and registers media types for content encoding Brotli and Zstandard using a negotiated dictionary.

+The negotiation of dictionary usage leverages HTTP's content negotiation (see {{Section 12 of HTTP}}) and is usable with all versions of HTTP.

 ## Notational Conventions